flightlessphotos/flightlessphotos.github.io/pages/about.md

 ---

 Dan is a Boston-based professional photographer specializing in portraits, cosplay, outdoor activities, and pets!

+## Diversity and Inclusivity

+We believe diversity is important, and proudly work with anyone regardless of social and ethnic background, gender, and sexual orientations.
+We work with everyone except for racists, we do not work with racists.

 <!-- The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
 You can find everything you need to get started under documentation.
 For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2022-10-16-nycc %}). -->